project-hatohol/hatohol/server/README.md

     # yum install epel-release

-You can install sqlite3, MySQL and libsoup and others by the following command:
+You can install sqlite3, MySQL, libsoup, json-glib and others by the following command:

-    # yum install sqlite-devel mysql-devel libsoup-devel libuuid-devel librabbitmq-devel
+    # yum install sqlite-devel mysql-devel libsoup-devel libuuid-devel json-glib-devel librabbitmq-devel

-You can install json-glib and its development packages by the following command:

-    # yum install json-glib-devel

 ### Example to install required libraries on ubuntu 14.04